 Seeking a human NOW is sometimes my last effort to communicate— knowing the next step is slogging-through submitting a ticket or sending an email.

 My wife (who runs 541 Salon‚ a small gift store in Carmel Indiana) knows a thing or two about retail sales, and she's a genius when it comes to customer service.
 Lately, I've been comparing my wife's retail store to my own website— an interesting thing to think about.
 Again, it's not a new concept, but once we remember that the website IS a storefront, we can make decisions on how to interact with our visitors.

 Visitors arrive in the same way: perhaps by word of mouth because they searched for a product or service, or maybe they were just passing by.
 In her case, she sits at her desk positioned behind retail counters and she greets the visitors as they arrive.
 In the physical world, if there's a tiny bit of interaction with the visitor, you can pick-up on many clues and adapt appropriately.
 Are they browsing?
 Are they spying?
 Are they interested or bored with your selection of products?

-In a virtual environment, usually the only way of knowing how a customer reacts to a space, is by keeping a watchful eye on analytics and site statistics.
-Unless you're a skilled Marketer, like my friend Josh Braaten, sifting through analitics is just that— analytical, and unless you really understand what you're looking at— it can be dry and boring.
-On Squarespace you can view LIVE stats on your site, and filter hourly/weekly/monthly for any visitor or link, so there is an up-side.
+In a virtual environment, usually, the only way of knowing how a customer reacts to a space, is by keeping a watchful eye on analytics and site statistics.
+Unless you're a skilled Marketer, like my friend Josh Braaten, sifting through analytics is just that— analytical, and unless you really understand what you're looking at— it can be dry and boring.
+On Squarespace, you can view LIVE stats on your site, and filter hourly/weekly/monthly for any visitor or link, so there is an up-side.

-If you're a succesful blogger, then you could get an idea of the visitor's interest by how they comment on your posts, or interact on social networks.
+If you're a successful blogger, then you could get an idea of the visitor's interest by how they comment on your posts or interact on social networks.